 NRCA will send a reminder notice regarding renewal requirements to all authorized CERTA trainers before their eligibility expires.
-You will have a six-month grace period to complete your reauthorization training; however, you may not schedule or conduct torch applicator certification classes during this six-month grace period.

 Program prerequisite: Participants must have passed the original 10-hour CERTA authorization course and conducted some type of formalized training within 12 months before the expiration of their authorized status.

-Each Train-the-trainer Reauthorization attendee is required to complete a pre-qualifying questionnaire and submit it prior to the start of the class.
+Note: Each Train-the-trainer Reauthorization attendee is required to complete a pre-qualifying questionnaire and submit it prior to the start of the class.
 Please download the Train-the-trainer Reauthorization pre-qualifying questionnaire and email it to CERTAadmin@nrca.net or fax it to (847) 493-7898.

 Note: Class size is limited; prior registration is required.